ionic-team/ionic-portals/website/docs/appflow/using-appflow.md

 ### Customizing the dependency install command

-By default, Appflow will use either `npm ci` or `yarn --frozen-lockfile` if the relevent lockfile (either `package-lock.json` or `yarn.lock`) is present in the repository.
+By default, Appflow will use either `npm ci` or `yarn --frozen-lockfile` if the relevant lockfile (either `package-lock.json` or `yarn.lock`) is present in the repository.
 Otherwise, Appflow will fall back to `npm install` or `yarn` respectively.

 You can customize the command used by providing the `dependencyInstallCommand` property for your app.
 In the example below, we are installing project-level dependencies and `cd`-ing two directories up and installing the root-level dependencies.
 This workflow is particularly useful for monorepos but can be used independenly if needed.